 At KCR Community Resources, our Crisis Line Responders provide suicide support via text through Talk Suicide.
 If you or someone is looking for information about the service, platform, or trained volunteers, please see below.
 If you can’t find the answers to your questions, kindly email ac.rcknull@enilsisirctxet.

-As an individual looking for help within Canada, you can 45645 between the hours of 4:00 pm and midnight EST, seven days a week, to reach a highly trained Crisis Responder.
+As an individual looking for help within Canada, you can text 45645 between the hours of 11:00 am and 11:00 pm PST, seven days a week, to reach a highly trained Crisis Responder.